fakedrake/thesis-org/corrections.md

-  analytical query processing (e.g., as performed in factorized DBs in ACM PODS 2015 and in the PGM-based ACM PODS 2016 (best paper award), research related to the functional programming techniques used in the technical chapters. *see the end of Background chapter*
+  analytical query processing (e.g., as performed in factorized DBs in ACM PODS 2015 and in the PGM-based ACM PODS 2016 (best paper award), research related to the functional programming techniques used in the technical chapters.

+  *Was added at the end of Background chapter*

 - The thesis needs an improved evaluation chapter.
 The evaluation chapter should be improved to include: